 Instructions

-- Taste the soup and add salt if needed.
-As a reference we did not add any extra salt to ours.
+- Remove and discard the bay leaf.
+Taste and add salt if needed.
+(As a reference, we did not add any extra salt to ours.)

 Notes